Autoroutes of France: Motorway speed limits

 Limited access roads classified as express roads have lower speed limit (90 or 110 km/h).

 In normal conditions, there is a minimum speed of 80 km/h in the leftmost lane.
-There is no minimum speed on the others lanes, however the speed must be adapted to the conditions and not constitute a hazard by being too low.
+There is no minimum speed on the others lanes, however the speed must be adapted to the conditions and not constitute a hazard by being too slow.

 Safe design

 The autoroutes are designed to increase driver safety and allow for higher speed limits (130 km/h) than on regular roads (80 km/h) without increasing the risk of accidents.